yak-was-here/yak-was-here/data/work/isaacyakl-com.md

 links:
    - title: Code
      url: https://github.com/isaacyakl/isaacyakl.com
 summary: "This is my personal website, built using NextJS.
-It features my portfolio, blog, social media links, and web-based résumé.
-In creating this, I experimented with CSS relative viewport units (vw, vh) for sizing instead of using breakpoints.
-This reduced the number of layouts I needed to create to a single one, but it became difficult to find numbers that worked across all screen sizes.
-Despite this, I managed to pull it off and found the only real downside is the inability to use zoom in desktop browsers."
+It features my portfolio, contact info, blog, social media links, and a web-based résumé.
+My site experiments with using CSS relative viewport units for element sizing and layouts instead of media queries and breakpoints, meaning it has a single layout."
 tags:
    - NextJS
    - ReactJS